SteveJustin1963/tec-SCOPE/README.md

   \ Implement alignment assistance routines to aid users in aligning the telescope accurately with celestial objects
   \ Provide feedback or guidance during the alignment process to improve user experience

-\ Performance Optimization
+\ Performance Optimisation
-: performance-optimization
+: performance-optimisation
-  \ Optimize the software's performance to minimize resource usage and maximize efficiency, particularly on resource-constrained platforms like the Z80 SBC
+  \ Optimise the software's performance to minimise resource usage and maximise efficiency, particularly on resource-constrained platforms like the Z80 SBC
-  \ Profile the code to identify bottlenecks and optimize critical sections for improved responsiveness
+  \ Profile the code to identify bottlenecks and optimise critical sections for improved responsiveness

 \ Main Program Loop
 : main-loop